overtane/udacity-carnd-p3/README.md

 ## 4. The Generator

 There is a data generator implementation.
-The generator produces one training batch from the data set, and yield it to the model.
+The generator produces one training batch from the data set, and yields it to the model.
 Center camera images are processed a little bit differently than side camera images (see Training below).
-For this the generator has an input parameter to tell what camera images are produced.
+Because of this the generator has an input parameter to tell what camera images are produced.
 Also, the same generator can be used to produce validation data.

-The list of images and corresponding steering angles is loaded into the memory before training start.
+The list of images and the corresponding steering angles are loaded into the memory before training starts.
 The generator maintains an index array to this list.
-The index array is first shuffled and again when the whole array has been processed.
-In the generator loop, preprocessed images are retrieved and place to batch array.
+The index array is first shuffled, and again when the whole image list has been processed.
+In the generator loop, preprocessed images are retrieved and placed into the batch array.
 When a whole batch is generated, it is given to the model.